Xanthippe

 Xanthippe (/zænˈθɪpi/; Ξανθίππη /grc/; fl.
-5th–4th century BCE) was an ancient Athenian, the wife of Socrates and mother of their three sons: Lamprocles, Sophroniscus, and Menexenus.
-She was likely much younger than Socrates, perhaps by as much as 40 years.
+5th–4th century BCE) was an ancient Athenian, the wife of Socrates and mother of their son Lamprocles; she may also have been the mother of his other sons Sophroniscus and Menexenus.
+She was likely much younger than Socrates, perhaps by around 30 years.
 In Xenophon's Symposium, she is described by Antisthenes as "the most difficult, harshest, painful, ill-tempered" wife; this characterisation of Xanthippe has influenced all subsequent portrayals of her.

 Life

 Little is known about the life of Xanthippe.
 The ancient sources that mention her do so primarily to illustrate something about the character of Socrates, rather than provide any biographical information about Xanthippe.
-She was probably born around 440 BCE, making her around 30 years younger than Socrates, who was born c.
+She was probably born around 440 BCE, (Note: Xanthippe's age is estimated from that of her children.
+Lamprocles, Socrates' eldest child, was approaching adulthood at the time of Socrates' death; the youngest, Menexenus, was still an infant or toddler.
+Debra Nails, who accepts Xanthippe as the mother of all three of Socrates' children, estimates her age at about 40 at this point, which puts her birthdate at c.
+440 BC.) making her around 30 years younger than Socrates, who was born c.
 470. Xanthippe's father may have been called Lamprocles, and Socrates and Xanthippe's eldest son been named after him; this may have been the Lamprocles mentioned by Aristophanes in the Clouds, who was a well-known musician in fifth-century Athens.

 Xanthippe and Socrates apparently married after 423 BCE, as in Aristophanes' Clouds, first produced in that year, Socrates seems to be unmarried.
 She bore Lamprocles around 415 or 414 BCE.
 She may have been the mother of Socrates' other two children, Sophroniscus and Menexenus.
 Athenaeus and Diogenes Laertius both report versions of a story that Socrates married twice, once to Xanthippe and once to Myrto, the daughter or granddaughter of Aristides the Just.
 This story has generally not been believed by modern scholars, though some have accepted it - for instance J. W. Fitton, who argues that Myrto was Socrates' wife whereas Xanthippe was a citizen pallake ("concubine").

 On the basis of her name (a compound of hippos, "horse", which often indicated a noble background) and the fact that her eldest son was, contrary to the usual Athenian practice, not named after Socrates' father, some scholars have suggested that she was from an aristocratic family.
 Fitton however notes that non-aristocratic Athenians with "hippos" names are known, and argues that though Xanthippe was an Athenian citizen she was not from an especially aristocratic family.
+Alternatively, David Lévystone argues that the naming of Lamprocles supports the interpretation that Myrto was Socrates' wife and Xanthippe only a concubine.